Starmer urged to focus on climate and economy in Scotland

 “The people in our sector and investors remain deeply concerned over Labour proposals to impose a further windfall tax and end new licences.
 These policies, if poorly managed and without industry input, will threaten jobs and undermine the decarbonisation of the UK economy.”

-Elsewhere, the head of the Scottish Chambers of Commerce called for the new Labour government to focus on economic growth.
+Elsewhere, the head of the Scottish Chambers of Commerce called for the new Government to focus on economic growth.

 “Now the election is over, the real work of government must begin and that means supporting job creation and enabling Scotland to remain ahead of the game in global competitiveness.